frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/01-keygen-and-csr.md

-# Module 1: Key generation and CSR creation with OpenSSL
+# Key generation and CSR creation with OpenSSL

 ## Introduction